grobakh/stylus-grid/README.md

 # stylus-grid
 ###CSS Grid 960 with stylus macros and generators.
 Customizable gap and unit size.
 No padding magic in container.
-No 'row' markup.
+No 'row' div markup.

 1. Add stylus support to your project
 2. Download grid.styl